gruvw/pireplay/README.md

 ## Project Structure

-A bried overview of the project's structure for quick reference:
+A brief overview of the project's structure for quick reference:

 - [`cad`](./cad/): for 3D models files, 3D printing (case)
 - [`src`](./src/): the source code of the Python `pireplay` package